danielhood/dlp/v2.0/schematics/eagle/vcf.lp.4p.24db/build-notes_vcf.lp.4p.24db-rev1.md

 ## Build Notes

-1. Cut traces to the CUTOFF and CV ATT pot pins 2 and 3 on topside of board.
+1. Cut traces 2 and 3 to CUTOFF pot on top side of board, and trace 3 to CV ATT pot on bottom of board.
 These are crossed due to a bad pin mapping on the R-VAR device and need to be jumpered after component placement.
-Note for CV ATT, only pin 3 trace needs to be cut.
+Note for CV ATT, only pin 3 trace needs to be cut as pin 2 will be jumpered and the trace will not be connected.

 2. Match the 4 PNP transistors (T3 - T6) feeding the LM13700N's.
 Not critical, but helps.